andreborgesdev/Thesis-Notes/gRPC.md

 Spotify - proto-man

 Version on the proto package.
 Do not do versioning, ofc we are going to have versions but do not try to distribute different proto files with different version in their file name or anything like that or in our client implementation, just rely on the protobuf to being backwards compatible.
 If we need to do breaking changes we create a new package, proto package.
 If we are not comfortable with actually publishing that package and setting that version strictly we can call it name+"beta1", a lot of companies follow that pattern.

+A language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more.

 ## Performance gains/losses